ashishshah1995/Spring-Security-login-form/README.md

 2. Employees are `authorized` to access links(pages) based on the roles assigned to them using Spring Security.

+4. And another item.

+⋅⋅⋅You can have properly indented paragraphs within list items.
+Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

+⋅⋅⋅To have a line brea

    ..Restrict path to employees antMatches("/").hasRoles("Employee")

     ..Restrict path to employees antMatches("/leaders/").hasRoles("manager")